miquelladeboer/dataflowdiagnostics/README.md

 You can use this dashboard to monitor your Dataflows Duration and Failure count.
 This way you can easily track any issues with your dataflows performance and share with others.

 First, we are going to create a new table into Dataverse.
 This table will collect all the metadata from the dataflow run.
 For every refresh of a dataflow, we add a record to this table.
 We can run multiple dataflows all to the same table.
-When we have build the table, we can connect the .pbix file to the Dataverse Table.
+When we have build the table, we can connect the .pbit file to the Dataverse Table.

 ![An example of folder structure](images/arc.PNG)
 ## Requirements